Continuously Variable Transmissions don’t have the best reputation in the industry. They’re known for their dreadful noise and mediocre performance.

 What Honda Models Are Known For Poor CVT Reliability?

-Many sources suggest that the problem time for Honda CVT reliability was the late 90s and early noughties.
+Many sources suggest that the troublesome period for Honda CVT reliability was the late 90s and early noughties.
 The Honda Odyssey, Accord, and Civic often come up.

 Perhaps.
-These facts are hard to verify since they’re based on submitted owner reviews.
+These facts are challenging to verify since they’re based on submitted owner reviews.

 It seems more likely that, during this period (when CVTs were becoming more widely used), there would be more complaints.
 The whole system was still in its early stages, and development is ongoing even today.